 According to the Global Business Ethics Survey (GBES) conducted in 2016, in organizations where workplace integrity is implemented and cultivated as the norm, leaders and employees at all levels know, care about and are committed to upholding professional, organizational and ethical standards and values.

 This is not true where employees are vulnerable to violations of workplace integrity.
 Four key metrics provide an insight into the ethics environment by highlighting the risks that emerge from lapses of workplace integrity:

 - Pressure to compromise organizational standards is an important warning sign of future workplace misconduct.

 - Observed misconduct is the most fundamental indicator of the state of integrity in the workplace, and is based on whether or not employees follow the rules and live out core values.

 - Reporting of observed misconduct alerts management about the need to address violations, versus silence that allows wrongdoing to continue and grow worse.

-- Retaliation against reporters, such as the silent treatment, verbal harassment, demotions, undesirable assignments or even violence erodes trust and often deters employees from reporting misconduct, which allows bad behavior to fester and spread.
+- Retaliation against reporters, such as silent treatment, verbal harassment, demotions, undesirable assignments or even violence erodes trust and often deters employees from reporting misconduct, which allows bad behavior to fester and spread.

 From over 13,000 global respondents in the data set, 22% had experienced pressure to compromise on organizational standards; 33% had observed misconduct in the workplace; 59% of those had reported the misconduct; and 36% of those had experienced retaliation for doing so.

-The GBES data shows that where pressure to compromise standards is high, misconduct is also more common.
+The GBES data shows that where the pressure to compromise standards is high, misconduct is also more common.
 Therefore, organizations that want to look forward with a view to predicting the possibility of future misconduct should look to whether employees feel pressured to compromise their integrity as this is a good indicator.